snehakhobragade90/renovate-integrations/README.md

 };
 ```

-BuildNerd will send an onboarding PR there the next time it runs (currently every two hours).
+When Renovate next runs (currently every two hours), BuildNerd will send an onboarding PR.

 ### Auto Changelog

-In your repo's `Jenkinsfile`, be sure you have Indy set to automatically manage the `CHANGELOG.md` and `VERSION` files:
+In your repo's `Jenkinsfile`, you will want to have Indy set to automatically manage the `CHANGELOG.md` and `VERSION` files.
+When you receive the onboarding PR, if your project does not already have this, add it as a commit to the onboarding PR branch.

 ```groovy
 indy {